 The inverse FE stiffness matrix K^{-1} in (5) exists, but its computation is a difficult task, since the sparseness of K will be lost while inverting.
-By means of multiplying equation (5) with the symmetric matrix K from the right side and transposing both sides, we obtain
+By means of multiplying Eq.
+(5) with the symmetric matrix K from the right side and transposing both sides, we obtain

-$$KT^{tr} = R^{tr}.
-(7)$$
+$$KT^{tr} = \mathbf{R}^{tr}.$$ (7)

-The FE transfer matrix can thus be computed by means of iteratively solving $(s{eeg}-1)$ large sparse FE linear equation systems.
+The FE transfer matrix can thus be computed by means of iteratively solving (s{eeg} -1) large sparse FE linear equation systems.
 Note that a fast FE transfer matrix approach for the magnetoencephalography (MEG) forward problem can be derived in a similar way (Wolters et al., 2004).
 For the computation of the EEG transfer matrix T by means of (7), we employ an algebraic multigrid preconditioned conjugate gradient (AMG-CG) method (Wolters et al., 2002).
-We solve up to a relative error of 10^{-6} in the controllable $KC^{-1}K$ -energy norm (with C^{-1} being one V-cycle of the AMG) (Wolters et al., 2002).
+We solve up to a relative error of 10-6 in the controllable $KC^{-1}K$ -energy norm (with C^{-1} being one V-cycle of the AMG) (Wolters et al., 2002).

-2.6 The bioelectric inverse problem
+The bioelectric inverse problem

-2.6.1 Discrete source space
+Discrete source space

-A 3D influence source space that represents the brain compartment in which dipolar source activities might occur was extracted from the segmented T1-MRI for the discrete parameter space source analysis algorithms (GFS, MNLS and sLORETA, see Section 2.6.2).
-For the brain compartment, a 3mm eroded mask consisting of the gray and white matter compartments was chosen under the assumption that dipole locations (mainly apical dendrites of layer V pyramidal cells (Murakami and Okada, 2006)) are well below the cortical surface.
-The source space mesh had 172,366 nodes and 157,320 regular hexahedra elements with 2 mm resolution.
-Dipole sources in the three Cartesian directions were allowed on each mesh node.
-The source space is implicitly shown in the upper two rows and the last row of Figure 6 as it underlies the discrete parameter space source reconstruction algorithms.
-It is clearly visible that both the ventricle and the lesion areas were excluded from the source space because no activity is expected from those areas.
+A 3D influence source space that represents the brain compartment in which dipolar source activities might occur was extracted from the segmented T1-MRI for the discrete parameter space source analysis algorithms (GFS, MNLS and sLORETA, see Inverse methods section).
+For the brain compartment, a 3 mm eroded mask consisting of the gray and white matter compartments was chosen under the assumption that dipole locations (mainly apical dendrites of layer V pyramidal cells (Murakami and Okada, 2006)) are well below the cortical surface.
+The source space mesh had 172,366 nodes and